Towards More Sustainable Choices through Aalto MBA

 Read more: executive.berkeley.edu.

-The program consists of a blended setup of online and face-to-face sessions.
-The program includes a kick-off webinar, an introductory online course to the field and four full-day training days including wrap-up and post-program food for thoughts, and an online course in the field of change management.
+The program consists of a blended setup of online and hybrid sessions.
+The program includes a kick-off webinar, online and hybrid training days including wrap-up and post-program food for thoughts, and an online course in the field of change management.

 During the program, you will work on a sustainability strategy workbook designed for this program, explicitly for your company.
 The workbook will follow you throughout the program, and the goal is for you to have concrete action steps for your organization to apply.

 The program combines practical knowledge and real cases with top names in the area from academia and the business world.